Last Update: August 2020

 Food can be found on practically every corner in Thailand at mostly cheap prices.
 THB50 will buy you a full meal at any street food stand or even a restaurant in the rural areas.
 In fact, I bet it’s even possible to get a full meal for less than THB50.
 Western fare goes for THB150/250 without guarantees that the quality goes up as well.
 Of course the more touristy or fancier it gets the more expensive it will be.

 If your budget is really, really tight head for the local markets.
+Street food prices are usually the lowest and there’s unlimited ready to eat fresh produce.
 I once bought 2 pounds of mangosteen (the queen of fruits) for THB20.
 Mind you, mangosteen is considered an expensive fruit in Thailand.

 There are many transport options and they all come with a different cost.
 Therefore, one simple way to balance your costs in Thailand is by smartly managing your transportation.

 Bangkok is a busy air-hub and its two airports receive international and domestic flights from literally anywhere.
-Also buses and trains easily find their way in and out of Bangkok.
+Also buses and trains easily find their way through the country.
 Long distance transportation from let’s say Bangkok to Chiang Mai can be done by plane for as low as THB950, by train from THB720 and by coach from THB530.
 If you plan on traveling to the Islands, don’t forget to budget the boat fare.

 Prices for getting around in cities are difficult to list since they vary from town to town.
-Bangkok is cheapest with TBH8 for short bus rides, THB15 for metro/skytrain (only in Bangkok), THB40 for motorbike and THB70 for metered taxis.
+Bangkok transport is the most affordable in the country with TBH8 for short bus rides, THB15 for metro/skytrain (only in Bangkok), THB40 for motorbike and THB70 for metered taxis.
 Tuk-tuk’s will do between THB100 and THB200 depending on your negotiating skills.

 Transportation on the Islands is the most expensive, because the local tuk-tuk mafia is very successful in keeping out the competition.
 They offer their service for inflated prices without any serious alternative.